 Splashway is limiting the numbers everyday, but after the storm it was almost our own personal park.
 The next day we went in the morning, and when it got more busy, we went to kayak and glamp.
 In the evening, we returned before closing.

 At Splashway, we swam, ran, played, mini-golf-ed, paddle-board-ed and s’mored.
 And after dark, we went on walks and the outdoor movie.
 We did it all together as a family… and without the distractions at home.

-If you are thinking of going to Splashway during this wild time, know that…
+If you are thinking of going to Splashway, know that…

 - You can go HERE to learn all about the waterpark and campground.
 All of our tips for beating crowds, having fun and saving money have been compiled in past posts.